seven5/seven5.github.io/tutorial.md

 your settings in the enable script are correct.
 If everything is working properly, you'll receive no output from this command.

-Note that heroku creates the database user, database password, and database name for you and these are all "hard to guess" random values.
-Because all the configuration information is drawn from the `DATABASE_URL` you can run the same go code on both your local system and on heroku (and they may very well be different operating systems if you are developing locally on OSX).

 <a name="psql"></a>

 #### PSQL